 I am fashionista geek.
 This means that I invent and follow new trends in technology, but also I like my shoes and what I wear.
 Perhaps this contradicts the norm, but it makes it fun.
 After all, software is about being trendy, although none of us will admit to it, so todays miniskirt or widget framework may become passe just at the time you decide to upgrade your wardrobe (or toolkit) with the latest one from your favorite store (vendor).

-I worked as an architect and always drawn into evangelism side of things.
+I worked as an architect for many years building products and always drawn into evangelism side of things.
 I tend to believe that once you get passionate about it, you would like to spread the word, get others energized, and see it through so that the technology gets used.
-I also believe that if you do not use the technology you create, you never get the issues that comes with it.
-Eat your own dog food.
+This led to a teaching career for a year at Mills college.

 That funny character which looks like an "i" but is missing a dot in my name?.
 Yep.
 You are seeing it right.
 This is a character of significance for CS, as the dotful and dotless versions of "i" in my native language are different, hence the capitalization requirements are different than in English as the "dot" characteristic has to be retained.
-If you are curious, see the
+If you are curious, see the wikipedia page on this topic that baffled many software vendors including two companies I used to work at.

 I do music and art on the side, paint and sing.